stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/r.md

 >install.packages("ggplot2", lib="~/Rpackages/", repos="http://cran.cnr.Berkeley.edu/")
 library(ggplot2, lib.loc="~/Rpackages/")
 ```
 Sometimes R packages need compilation, either with C++, C or Fortran, in this case you may need to load a compiler.
+The llvm compiler is loaded by default when you ml load R.

 For C++/C:
 ```